Murderdolls: Reunion, Women and Children Last and breakup (2010–2011)

 In February 2010, whilst embarking on a solo tour in Australia, Wednesday 13 spoke with Drum Media and told them he was tossing up whether to record another solo album or record another Murderdolls album.
 He stated that the idea was still in talks, but would be his number one priority if the opportunity arose.

 In March 2010, Jordison officially revealed to Kerrang! magazine that Murderdolls had officially reunited with him and Wednesday working with producer Chris "Zeuss" Harris.
 Jordison said about the reunion, "It's been an ongoing conversation between Wednesday and I from 2006 until now.
 We were bored with everything out there, and thought we had something to piss people off and shake things up.
 Everything is such a product or a fucking formula these days...
 Fuck formula!
 Fuck the norm!"

-It was revealed on the band's official website that the band would feature a new line-up without Slade, Griffin or Graves.
+It was revealed on the band's official website that the band would feature a new lineup without Slade, Griffin or Graves.
 Drummer Racci Shay joined the band alongside guitarist Roman Surman and bassist Jack Tankersley.

 Mötley Crüe guitarist Mick Mars recorded a guest appearance on the new album, whilst he was recording material for his debut solo album in the same space.
 On April 15, the band confirmed that they had finished recording their upcoming album Women and Children Last.
 Joey Jordison has said that he considers Women and Children Last as really the first true Murderdolls album.

 The band was expected to embark on a tour of North America, but the idea was scrapped after Jordison began touring with Rob Zombie on the Hellbilly Deluxe 2 World Tour and after the untimely death of his Slipknot bandmate Paul Gray.
 This led to the band performing only two shows in California in mid-June to promote their new album.
 The first show was captured on video and was released on DVD for the special edition of the album.
 Jordison resumed touring with Zombie in early July.